Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/creature-quellector/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Creature Quellector"
-headerTitle: "A game you can play while standing in line, about collecting and battling creatures"
 blurb: "Choose your battles wisely and build the strongest hand of magical creatures.
 A waitless game, playable without table, chairs, or loads of material."
-blurbShort: "Pick your battles wisely to design the best squad of cute creatures."
+# blurb: "Pick your battles wisely to design the best squad of cute creatures."
 blurbProject: "Design the best squad of _creature cards_ by winning or tactically losing battles against your opponent's hands."

-customHeight: "large"

-color: "brown"

 date: 2024-02-25

 difficulty: "kids-can-play"
 genres: ["family"]
-categories: ["boardgame", "card-game", "waitless-game", "standard"]
+categories: ["board-game", "card-game", "waitless-game", "standard"]
 tags: ["set-collecting", "battle", "hidden-score", "modular", "turn-based"]
 themes: ["colorful", "monsters"]